iwishjames/tick_tac_toe/README.md

 You can check out his tic-tac-toe here: https://meowsoso.github.io/turbo-sniffle/ But even better, check out his puzzle/mystery game: https://meowsoso.github.io/Robot_run/

+- [@Nilana](https://github.com/nilanarocha) - I able to reference her game's code to figure out how I could improve my Odd or Even checker.
+You can check out her awesomely designed game here: https://nilanarocha.github.io/tic-tac-toe/.

 ----

 ## Challenges:
-- **Keeping it DRY!** - Try again button. instead of repeating the try again text within the JS code, just changed the original html to display try again and made it "visibility: visible" by changing it at the CSS level ```class="tryAgainVisible"``` From the other demos, I was learnt that I could have used ```.show``` and ```.hide``` instead.
+- **Keeping it DRY!** - Try again button. instead of repeating the try again text within the JS code, just changed the original html to display try again and made it ```visibility: visible``` (in CSS).
+From the other demos, I was learnt that I could have used ```.show``` and ```.hide``` instead.
 - **Ability to easily change characters** - Prior to finding a solution, I was manually changing each characteristic when having to switch the character for the easter egg.
 Best solution for this was to just create an object with all the character features.
 - **Undo feature** - Works similar to the reset button.
 This is where the playLogger and player arrays came in handy.
 I was able to identify the id's of the last two plays and use that to remove X and O inputs visually from the table.
 Then, I ```.pop()``` 'd them out from their respective arrays.
 Hmm...but now that I look at it, why not just get the ids from the individual player arrays than the playLogger array? - Just saved myself two lines!
-- **When to enable Undo feature** - Realised that the undo feature is rendered pointless at some points of the game.
+- **When to enable Undo feature** - ~~Realised that the undo feature is rendered pointless at some points of the game.
 But if I was to enable it be active at all times, they could technically reverse at a win.
-I think this feature could be better utilised in online multiplayer environment - for now it is just K.I.S.S.
+I think this feature could be better utilised in online multiplayer environment - for now it is just K.I.S.S.~~
+I was able to resolve this by having it that only the opponent's play was removed and you still had your turn!
+Now it makes the game more interesting!!
+Still think it would be a cool feature in an online multiplayer environment!

 - **Easter Egg** - ensuring the character change only occurred once three points had been reached, and once it had been switched, that it not available to the other character (*Otherwise it would display the same input for both players/confusion*).
 Was able to take advantage of the odd or even functions and also a simple if function which looks at whether  player 1 or player 2 already had already unlocked the easter egg. see line 223: ```if (player1Points >= 3 && player2 !== egg) {```